Taif © Ziyad Khader

 Located in the mountains near Mecca, Ta'if is a popular summer holiday resort in Saudi Arabia.
-One of the few places in the region that is open to non-Muslims, Ta'if is a fertile region known for its rose farms, as well as grapes, pomegranates and honey production; there are said to be more than 3,000 gardens in the area.
-The fragrant valleys are good for hiking, and there are cable cars to the top of the mountain in Al Hada.
+One of the few places in the region that is open to non-Muslims, Ta'if is a lush region known for its rose farms, as well as grapes, pomegranates, and honey production; there are said to be more than 3,000 gardens in the area.
+The fragrant valleys are especially good for hiking, but for those less keen on a workout can take a cable car to the top of the mountain in Al Hada.

 There are some good restaurants and shops in Ta'if, and a popular souvenir is the rose water and perfume made from the rose farms in the area.

-There are plenty of things to see and do in Ta'if, including Al Rudaf Park, a large natural park with interesting rock formations and a small zoo, and the Rock Carving Site 40km to the north that was the site of a huge pre-Islamic souk.
-Another interesting place is Wadi Mitna, which was a sanctuary for the Prophet Mohammed in the year 662.
+There are plenty of things to see and do in Ta'if, such as the Al Rudaf Park, a large natural park with interesting rock formations and a small zoo.
+25 miles (40km) to the north is the Rock Carving Site that was the site of a huge pre-Islamic souk or gathering places.
+Another interesting place is Wadi Mitna, the sanctuary for the Prophet Mohammed in the year 662.
 Visitors to Ta'if should also be sure to visit Al Shafa, a small village high in the mountains with incredible views.

 Non-Muslim visitors to Ta'if should be aware that they will need to take the non-Muslim Bypass when driving from Jeddah, which adds a few miles to the journey.